puppetlabs/puppetlabs-cd4pe/test/README.md

 **Caveats & implementation notes**

-This script will create local `inventory.yaml` and `params.json` files in the `.../puppetlabs-cd4pe/test` directory, and remove any existing ones.
-The `inventory.yaml` file is left for further bolt runs; the `params.json` file contains sensitive information and is removed upon a successful run.
+This script will create local `inventory.yaml` and `params.json` files, and remove any existing ones.
+The `../inventory.yaml` file is left for further bolt runs; the `params.json` file contains sensitive information and is removed upon a successful run.

-In order to get a current version of the puppetlabs-cd4pe module, it pulls from the `master` branch in Github.
-This can be overidden by pointing the environment variable `DEV_BRANCH` to the desired branch name.
+This uses the dev version of the puppetlabs-cd4pe module; in other words, it runs what you are currently working on.

 BOLT 2.x is required.